statisticalbiotechnology/dsbook/dsbook/unsupervised/VAEofCarcinomas.md

 test_loader = DataLoader(dataset=dataset, batch_size=batch_size, shuffle=False, **kwargs)
 ```

 Now we design the VAE.
-We use an architecure where 13046 features are first throtteled down to a lower number of hidden features (fc1) then to 12 features, which we predict both mean and variance for (fc21 and fc22).

-We reparametrize those 12 variables, and then expand them to a larger number hiden nodes (fc3) and 13046 (fc4) features.
+We use an architecture where ~13k features are first reduced to a lower number of hidden features (fc1) and then to 12 features, for which we predict both mean and variance (fc21 and fc22).
+We reparameterize those 12 variables, and then expand them to a larger number of hidden nodes (fc3) and back to the original feature dimension (fc4).
 ![](img/nn.svg)

 ```{code-cell} ipython3